 Never cross deliberately between a hippo and water, and avoid well-vegetated riverbanks and lakeshores in overcast weather or low light unless you are certain no hippos are present.
 Be aware, too, that any path leading through thick vegetation to an aquatic hippo habitat was most probably created by grazing hippos, so there’s a real risk of a heads-on confrontation in a confined channel at times of day when hippos might be on land.

 Crocodiles are more dangerous to locals but represent less of a threat to travelers, since they are unlikely to attack outside of their aquatic hunting environment.
 That means you need to swim in crocodile-infested waters to be at appreciable risk, though it’s wise to keep a berth of a metre or so from the shore, since a large and hungry individual might occasionally drag in an animal or person from the water’s edge.

 In the vicinity of a human settlement, any crocodile large enough to attack an adult will most likely have been consigned to its maker by its potential prey: The risk is greater away from habitation, but the rule of thumb is simple: don’t bathe in any potential crocodile habitat unless you have reliable local information that it is safe.

-There are parts of Uganda where hikers might stumble across an elephant or a buffalo, the most dangerous of Africa’s terrestrial herbivores.
+There are parts of Uganda where hikers might stumble across an elephant, the other most dangerous of Africa’s terrestrial herbivores.
 Elephants almost invariably mock charge and indulge in some hair-raising trumpeting before they attack in earnest.